 Chris: I totally agree with that.
 The user interface, let’s say the user experience was great and it was like a specific tool to do a very specific job in a very efficient UI.
 Now did they solve the general problem?
 No, but they didn’t have a lot of success and they still do, obviously, within this within this context.
 Now the question becomes, what do you do to solve the general problem?
 And can you grow something that’s so focused and so well, done and so efficient to include ABCD and Z as well?
 So that’s where I think, the interesting next step will be for multi-cloud.
 How do you combine all those different layers, like the CMP, the configuration orchestration, and even the virtualization layer, I could add there was like some new generation hypervisors coming out.
 So how do you combine all of that in a way that makes sense and it’s relevant to your engineering, but also relevant to your management where they need to keep track of your metrics.
 Well, that’s the great thing about the space and why it’s still interesting to me at least after so many years.

-Nati: Yes, I think what we’ve seen is I think Terraform and Ansible and Kubernetes played a very important, still play a very important role in reducing the barrier to entry and kind of I made that jump.
+Nati: Yes, I think what we’ve seen is I think played a very important, still play a very important role in reducing the barrier to entry and kind of I made that jump.
 I think, and that’s to your point, what we’re starting to see right now is this next evolution.
 What’s coming up, what’s next after Kubernetes and Terraform and what are we looking at?
 When I look at that, I think the two main vectors that are driving that next thing, one of them is the workload itself, which is becoming more machine learning, AI, all those things that are highly distributed and very different than I would say, the regular web application or whatever that we used to have in the past.
 And the second part that I think is driving it is people because of that complexity.
 I’m starting to see many companies talking and saying community scaling is complex.
 Why?
 Because you have to actually program it or tell it how many replicas.
 And again, it’s all relatively speaking because scanning for Kubernetes was much more complex, but why are they saying that it’s complex, they compare it to Lambda services in the case of Amazon, or they compare it with other technology that hide that complexity and already have that mechanism to provision infrastructure and manage scaling out of the box.
 So the question becomes in the world, in which we’re moving tomorrow serverless, where everything is as a service, am I still going to have the same need for Kubernetes, or I’m just going to run everything in setlists and let the rest of the service be consumed as access.

 Chris: Yes, it’s really hard to say because it depends on the use case a lot.
 So it’s really, really hard to say.
 I can safely say that even if you don’t know it, Kubernetes will probably running somewhere in the background like VMs are still running in the background somewhere, like bare metals are running in the background somewhere.
 So it’s not that they went away.
 They were just hidden underneath a higher level of obstruction and maybe a simpler user interface because all those serverless frameworks need some sort of container or orchestration layer to run on.
 So there is still this thing running in the background and somebody is running it for you, it’s not you right now, but there’s somebody there and if you would like to replicate this experience on premises, then you would need to do the same.
 You still need the bare metals and the cables and the VMs and the Kubernetes, and then K native on top.
 So it didn’t go anywhere, it’s still there.
 Maybe it’s not as visible because you can get this as a service instead of hosting it yourself, but it’s still there and I think it will be around for quite some time.
 I don’t know, what the next thing will be like the next big thing if it’s serverless or if it’s something else.
 But in any case, I’m seeing that the rate of innovation is becoming much, much higher.
 So we went from mainframes to VMs in 20 years, I don’t know, like 30 and then we went from containers to Kubernetes serverless and managed Kubernetes, fully managed Kubernetes, managed containers and I don’t know how many different kinds of services and in less than eight years.